 For a Cape Town beach with a unique twist, head to Boulders Beach.
 This soft-sand beach and slightly warmer sea (it’s on the False Bay coastline) are home to a large colony of endangered African penguins.
 These endearing birds have become minor celebrities and visitors flock to watch them strut their stuff between the hulking granite boulders – a highly entertaining sight to see.

 Boulders Beach lies about 40 kilometres (25 miles) south of Cape Town, just beyond the naval base in picturesque Simon’s Town, which makes it a great stop on the way to or from Cape Point Nature Reserve.

 Muizenberg is probably Cape Town’s ultimate family-friendly beach, with its warmer water, Blue Flag status, and quaint and colourful Victorian bathing boxes.
 This beautiful stretch of coastline is popular with families, dog walkers and surfers.

 If you want to get some surfing lessons while on vacation in Cape Town, then this is the place.
 There are various companies operating from Muizenberg beach that offer surf lessons as well as surfboard and wetsuit rentals.

 Swimming, long walks, surfing and surf lessons.

-This stretch of coastline is situated about 20km (12mi) outside the city centre and consist of a few different beaches – the most popular being the long Dolphin Beach strip, Small Bay and Big Bay.
+This stretch of coastline is situated about 20 kilometres (12 miles) outside the city centre and consist of a few different beaches – the most popular being the long Dolphin Beach strip, Small Bay and Big Bay.

 Big Bay is one of the world’s best kitesurfing destinations and hosts an international competition every year.
 Hence, it’s a great place to enjoy wind-related water sports as well as surfing.
-Small Bay offers a quieter atmosphere which is better suited for families and sunbathers.
+Small Bay offers a quieter atmosphere that’s better suited for families and sunbathers.